CHEE-collaborative/TEJM_Analysis/Readme.md

 tar_make()
 ```

-The whole process spends 10 to 20 hours, requiring at least 30 GB.
+The whole process takes 10 to 20 hours and requires at least 30 GB of memory.